 1. Determine What Job Titles You Need.

 We run a relatively lean ship with the following positions covered:

 - Digital Marketer – A dedicated digital marketer keeps tracks of all the tools and marketing trends within the healthcare marketing industry to ensure you are operating the most efficient marketing and advertising machine possible.

-- Content Marketer – You can have one or more content marketer to focus on blogs, web pages, newsletters, third party site articles, eBooks, and press releases.
+- Content Marketer – You can have one or more content marketers to focus on blogs, web pages, newsletters, third party site articles, eBooks, and press releases.

-- Social Media & Email Marketer – Engaging with customers and clients on Facebook, Twitter, LinkedIn, Pinterest, Snapchat, Livestream and other social media platforms is a full-time job.
-Our social media marketer helps out with email campaigns, too.
+- Social Media & Email Marketer – Engaging with customers and clients on Facebook, Twitter, LinkedIn, Pinterest, Snapchat, Livestream, and other social media platforms is a full-time job.
+Our social media marketing helps out with email campaigns, too.

 - Communications / Project Manager – This person assigns tasks, coordinates all moving parts of the team, and keeps everyone working toward their respective goals and deadlines.

 - Video Marketer – You can have one person capable of filming, editing, and publishing your videos — or you may have multiple professionals assigned to a video marketing team, depending on how much emphasis you want on visual media.